yastij/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

 The health check in Node lifecycle controller, part of kube-controller-manager, sets Node v1.NodeReady Condition to True if lease is renewed again.
 Node Status becomes Ready.

 When the node comes up, Kubelet volume manager reconciler will try to clean up mounts by calling `NodeUnpublishVolume`.
 Kubelet volume manager reconciler will also try to reconstruct global mount for CSI volumes and call `NodeUnstageVolume`.
-If there isn't enough information to reconstruct global mount, Kubelet volume manager should forcefully cleanup the [global mount directory](/var/lib/kubelet/plugins/kubernetes.io/csi/pv/{pvname}/globalmount) to avoid problems when new pods are scheduled to this node again.
+If there isn't enough information to reconstruct global mount, Kubelet volume manager should cleanup the [global mount directory](/var/lib/kubelet/plugins/kubernetes.io/csi/pv/{pvname}/globalmount) to avoid problems when new pods are scheduled to this node again.

 The Pod GC Controller should also remove the `quarantine` taint from the nodes that are already cleaned up and are safe to run pods again.
+We need to make sure the taint is only removed after detach is finished.

+Note: We'll handle the temporarily partitioned node the same way as the shutdown node.
+Since the `quarantine` taint is applied on the node, we'll clean up everything on the node when its network connectivity is resumed before removing the taint and allowing pods to be scheduled on the node again.

 ### Risks and Mitigations